-AN AWARD-WINNING MEDIA GROUP DEDICATED TO ADDICTION, RECOVERY, AND MENTAL HEALTH AWARENESS
+AN AWARD-WINNING MEDIA GROUP DEDICATED TO BROADENING ADDICTION AND MENTAL HEALTH AWARENESS

 What is an Eating Disorder?
 Beth Mayer, LICSW and the Executive Director at MEDA (Multi-Service Eating Disorders Association) joins us to break down the myths and facts surrounding this widespread disorder, and the treatments available for recovery.

 More than a quarter million American children and teens are at risk for sex trafficking every year.
 We look at the toll of Human Trafficking and what can be done about it.
 Our guests are Kate Price from the Children's Advocacy group at Wellesley University, Audrey Morrissey from My Life My Choice, and Sergeant Detective Donna Gavin from the Boston Police Human Trafficking Unit.

 What makes someone with 10 years of sobriety suddenly reach for a drink?
 Is relapse a failure of will power or part of the recovery process?
 Dr. George Vaillant, Professor of Psychiatry at Harvard Medical School, and Peter C. Johnston, Alcohol and Drug Counselor and Relapse Prevention Specialist, walk us through what happens during a relapse.

 Jon and Abby go behind the headlines to explore the hot topics of the month.
 This week they tackle Section 35, the public health approach to treatment, and the debate surrounding cannabis as a treatment for opioid use disorder.